 Karl Hamouche is the founder of Swim Smart and co-inventor of the Squeezline.
 He moved to Iowa from Lebanon when he was 12 years old, joined the local swim team, and instantly was part of a family in a place 8,000 miles away from home.
 Years later, he ended up coaching for that same team, expanding it by starting a new satellite, and helping them win their first club state title.

-Karl studied biology and exercise science at Iowa State University, and today he is finishing his medical degree at the University of Iowa.
+Karl studied biology and exercise science at Iowa State University, and recently received his medical degree from the University of Iowa.
 With his coaching and swimming background, Karl is the intersection of theory and practice, the book and the real world.

 Michael Peterson is currently the head coach of ACAC in Iowa, and prior to that he was the top assistant coach with the Colorado Stars.
 While with the Stars he helped in the development of Olympic Gold Medalist Missy Franklin and Olympian Kara Lynn Joyce.
 As the head age group coach, Michael, was a major contributor to the Colorado Stars winning 6 consecutive Colorado state titles and 2 Junior National Championship team titles.